 KNGZ Short Volume

-First Trust S&P 500 Diversified Dividend Aristocrats ETF (KNGZ) operates in the Financial Services sector, specifically the Asset Management industry, with a market capitalization near $62.4M, listed on NASDAQ, carrying a beta of 0.93 to the broader market.
-The First Trust S&P 500 Diversified Dividend Aristocrats ETF (the "Fund") seeks investment results that correspond generally to the price and yield (before the Fund's fees and expenses) of an equity index called the S&P 500 Sector-Neutral Dividend Aristocrats Index (the "Index"). public since 2017-06-26.
+First Trust S&P 500 Diversified Dividend Aristocrats ETF (KNGZ) operates in the Financial Services sector, specifically the Asset Management - Income industry, with a market capitalization near $63.5M, listed on NASDAQ, carrying a beta of 0.92 to the broader market.
+The First Trust S&P 500 Diversified Dividend Aristocrats ETF (KNGZ) endeavors to achieve investment results that broadly mirror the market price movements and income stream (before its own operational costs) of a specific equity benchmark. public since 2017-06-26.

 Short volume measures the number of shares sold short on a given day as reported by FINRA.
 Tracking short volume relative to total volume helps identify unusual bearish sentiment or short-squeeze potential.